Calcium-activated potassium channel: Structure

 Knowing the structure of these channels can provide insight into their function and mechanism of gating.
 They are made up of two different subunits, alpha and beta.
 The alpha subunit is a tetramer which forms the pore, the voltage sensor, and the calcium sensing region.
 This subunit of the channel is made up of seven trans-membrane units, and a large intracellular region.
-The voltage sensor is made by the S4 transmembrane region, which has several Arginine residues which act to ‘sense’ the changes in charge and move in a very similar way to other voltage gated potassium channels.
+The voltage sensor is made by the S4 transmembrane region, which has several Arginine residues which act to 'sense' the changes in charge and move in a very similar way to other voltage gated potassium channels.
 As they move in response to the voltage changes they open and close the gate.
 The linker between the S5 and S6 region serves to form the pore of the channel.
 Inside of the cell, the main portion to note is the calcium bowl.
 This bowl is thought to be the site of calcium binding.

 The beta subunit of the channel is thought to be a regulatory subunit of the channel.
 There are four different kinds of the beta subunit, 1, 2, 3, and, 4.
 Beta 2 and 3 are inhibitory, while beta 1 and 4 are excitatory, or they cause the channel to be more open than not open.
 The excitatory beta subunits affect the alpha subunits in such a way that the channel seldom inactivates.

-Homology Classification and Descriptions
+Homology classification and descriptions

-Human KCa Channels
+Human KCa channels

 Below is a list of the 8 known human calcium-activated potassium channel grouped according to sequence homology of transmembrane hydrophobic cores:

-BK channel
+BK channels

 Though not implied in the name, but implied by the structure these channels can also be activated by voltage.
 The different modes of activation in these channels are thought to be independent of one another.
 This feature of the channel allows them to participate in many different physiologic functions.
 The physiological effects of BK channels have been studied extensively using knockout mice.
 In doing so it was observed that there were changes in the blood vessels of the mice.
 The animals without the BK channels showed increased mean arterial pressure and vascular tone.
 These findings indicate that BK channels are involved in the relaxation of smooth muscle cells.
 In any muscle cell, increased intracellular calcium causes contraction.
 In smooth muscle cells the elevated levels of intracellular calcium cause the opening of BK channels which in turn allow potassium ions to flow out of the cell.
 This causes further hyperpolarization and closing of voltage gated calcium channels, relaxation can then occur.
 The knockout mice also experienced intention tremors, shorter stride length, and slower swim speed.
 All of these are symptoms of ataxia, indicating that BK channels are highly important in the cerebellum.